DDeveloperBG/StudentsHelper/README.md

 # StudentsHelper
 Web Application to help students with their homework, lessons, etc. With immediate consultations about the topic made with a professional teacher on the subject.

+## Application flow

+ Student
+* Registers
+* Adds money to his balance
+* Looks for a teacher at the specific topic
+* Books consultation at teacher details
+* When start time comes he joins the consultation

+Teacher
+* Registers
+* Adds information to Stripe about his bank account so that he can receive his monthly salary
+* Waits to be approved by Admin so that he can be listed to Students
+* When a student books him he can see the consultation on the *Consultations* page
+* When consultation start time comes he can join

+Admin
+* Confirms teachers

 ## Roles

 * Administrator